 What's the same?

-The Echo Show range is pretty similar in software capability, but it's in terms of design that the devices have changed over the last year or so.
+The Echo Show range is pretty similar in software capability, but it's in terms of design that the devices have changed over the last year.

-The Echo Show 5 and 8 are very similar in terms of design and capabilities - although there are some differences in terms of audio prowess as you'll hear.
-The Echo Show 10 is now quite a different device and is ideal as a main Echo device in a family room or kitchen.
+The Echo Show 5 (2021) and 8 (2021) are very similar in terms of design and capabilities.
+The Echo Show 10 (2020) is quite different and is ideal as a main Echo device in a family room or kitchen.